dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 My parents?
 My home?

-No. No. No. Fuck no. Not like this.
+No. No. No. Fuck no. I screamed again.

+Not like this.
 I can’t be dead.
 I can’t.
 This is just...
 I don't know, something else.
 I’m still there.
 I’m still here.
 I’m with them.
 They’re with me.
 No. Not yet.
 Not now.
 I know life is merciless, but not to this degree.
 Not to the point that I can’t even remember my last moments with them.

 I paused my train of thought.
 I stopped thinking.